alan-turing-institute/scivision/docs/contributing.md

 * New features or other code improvements to the scivision package itself
 * Bug reports

-#### Catalog contributions
+#### Models and datasets

-Submit a model or dataset to the catalog so that they are discoverable by other scivision users when querying the catalog.
+Adding a model or dataset to the catalog makes it discoverable by other Scivision users.

 See :ref:`extending-the-scivision-catalog`.